Using Proprietary Grocery Store Data to Predict Demand for Plant-Based Meat

 The study leverages proprietary data from a nationwide grocery chain to conduct an in-depth analysis of PBM purchasers, exploring their buying habits and the extent to which they might substitute PBM for meat.
 The results indicate that while PBM purchasers often continue to buy traditional meat, there is limited evidence of a major shift towards PBM, even with price incentives.
 The conclusion presents a cautious outlook: the PBM market, while in its early stages and subject to future growth and improvements in quality and affordability, is evolving more slowly in displacing meat as a primary protein source than some experts initially predicted.

-Completed research paper can be found here.
+Further Information: Completed research paper can be found here.